Video Game / 1213

 - Conspicuously Selective Perception: Guards will only shoot at you while you're on the same level as them, completely forgetting about you as soon as you drop out of their limited vision.
 Zombies only move in similar circumstances.

-- Downer Ending: And how.
+- Downer Ending: Earth has been destroyed by an unknown pathogen and their last living hopes for continuing humankind have been wiped out by the zombie apocalypse.
 Even the comparatively silly hidden ending is equally depressing when you think about it.

 - Driven to Suicide: James Deakin, one of Westbury's assistants when he learned that the apocalypse had already happened.